-Critical & Creative Thinking in Research is September’s topic for the Fall Focus series.
+Critical & Creative Thinking in Research was the September 2018 topic for the Fall Focus series.

 Critical and Creative Thinking